Nex2i/dripiq/docs/implementation/05-campaign-plans.md

 - [ ] Plan versioning and audit trail functional
 - [ ] Template variable support implemented
 - [ ] API endpoints for plan management
-- [ ] Unit tests for validation and storage
 - [ ] Integration with sender identities
 - [ ] Documentation and examples